What is the Middle Office?

 On the other hand, the back office comprised clerical officers who provided support services to the front office.
 The middle office division was tasked with calculating profits and losses generated from trade activities between merchants or nations.

 After the introduction of paper money, banks allowed government agencies and merchants to trade securities and raise capital to finance trade.
-Banks acted as intermediaries between the securities traders and earned revenues by charging a commission on the successful trades.
+Banks acted as intermediaries between the securities traders and earned revenues by charging a commission on successful trades.

 As the banking industry revolutionized, banks reorganized their departments by splitting the back office to create a middle office division to track the transactions performed by the front office.
 The middle office was developed in response to the growing complexity of financial transactions and the need for financial institutions to manage their risks better.